clemenex/scrap-book/README.md

 - Goodreads might update its site structure, so ensure the **CSS selectors** are up to date.

 ## 📌 To-Do
-- [ ] Implement multi-threading for faster scraping
+- [ ] Finish docker containerization setup
-- [ ] Add support for paginated results
+- [ ] Add airflow to automate scraping
-- [ ] Improve error handling
+- [ ] Setup airflow DAGs

 ## 🤝 Contributions
 Feel free to fork the repo, submit PRs, or open issues! 😊